 Topics Map > Services > Teaching, Learning and Classrooms > Video/Media Options

-YuJa is a video management platform that includes video recording and editing software to create, manage, and stream.
-It is used for temporary storage for your created videos.
+- YuJa is a video management platform that includes video recording and editing software to create, manage, and stream.
+It is used for the temporary storage of your created videos.

-VoiceThread is integrated with Blackboard and works like an online discussion board where participants can respond with video, audio, and text comments.
-VoiceThread assignments can be created, which connects with Blackboard's grade center.
+- VoiceThread is integrated with Blackboard Learn Original and works like an online discussion board where participants can respond with video, audio, and text comments.
+VoiceThread assignments can be created, which connect with Blackboard Learn's Original grade center.

-- When using a multimedia solution consider capturing the instructors' face for more engagement and intimate learning.
+- When using a multimedia solution consider capturing the instructors' faces for more engagement and intimate learning.

-- Recordings can also use closed captions (be sure to refer to each product setting to ensure CC is enabled)
+- Recordings can also use closed captions (be sure to refer to each product set to ensure CC is enabled)

 - Students can vary the speed of the recording for clarification or review.